Resources

 1. Net Profit

-Net profit refers to the total earnings generated from an investment or business activity, minus any associated costs.
-It is essential to consider all direct and indirect costs to arrive at an accurate net profit figure.
+Net profit refers to the total earnings generated from an investment or business activity minus any associated costs.
+To arrive at an accurate net profit figure, all direct and indirect costs must be considered.
 This includes expenses such as production costs, marketing expenses, taxes, and overheads.

 2. Cost of Investment

 The cost of investment encompasses the total expenditure required to initiate or acquire an asset or venture.
-It includes not only the purchase price but also any associated expenses such as installation, maintenance, training, and operational costs.
+It includes the purchase price and any associated expenses such as installation, maintenance, training, and operational costs.

 1. Market Conditions